Full List: US Lists Specific Public Areas in Nigeria that 'Terrorists Are Plotting to Attack, Kill'

 - Road travellers

 "Civil unrest and armed gangs are active in parts of Southern Nigeria.
 This is especially true in the Niger Delta and Southeast regions.
 Armed crime and gangs are common in the area.
 Crimes include kidnapping and assaults on Nigerian security services.
 Violent crime is common in the country.
-This includes armed robbery, assault, carjacking, kidnapping, hostage-taking, roadside banditry.
+This includes armed robbery, assault, carjacking, kidnapping, hostage-taking, and roadside banditry.
 Kidnappings for ransom happen often.
 They primarily target dual national citizens visiting Nigeria and U.S. citizens perceived as wealthy.
-Kidnapping gangs have also stopped victims on interstate roads," US government said.
+Kidnapping gangs have also stopped victims on interstate roads."

 Source: Getty Images

-President Donald Trump announced on December 25 that the US military carried out deadly strikes against Islamic State terrorists in northwestern Nigeria.
-The federal government confirmed the strike, stating that it had given support to the US and that the attacks were directed at targeted areas being used by terrorists.
+The Nigerian federal government confirmed the strike by the US, stating that it had given support to the foreign nation and that the attacks were directed at targeted areas being used by terrorist organisations.

 Source: Legit.ng